 Jason Buick is a Ph.D. student in Clinical Epidemiology and Health Care Research at the Institute of Health Policy, Management and Evaluation at the University of Toronto.
 His research focuses on prehospital resuscitation of life-threatening emergencies and evidence based clinical decision rules for paramedics.
 His PhD thesis aims to derive and validate a prediction model for clinical deterioration among prehospital STEMI patients during transport to the PCI center.
 Jason has methodological experience with using large epidemiological databases for observational research.
 Jason holds an Honours Bachelor of Science in Kinesiology degree from McMaster University and a Master of Science in Health Service Research from the University of Toronto.
 For his MSc thesis, Jason used Geographical Information System analysis to evaluate neighbourhood determinants on survival after out-of-hospital cardiac arrest and bystander CPR.
 Jason currently serves as an expert systematic reviewer with the International Liaison Committee of Resuscitation (ILCOR) and has previously been an evidence reviewer for the 2015 Basic Life Support Taskforce.
 Jason can be reached at firstname.lastname@example.org.
 Follow Jason on Twitter @jason_buick.
 View his research on PubMed, ResearchGate or ResearcherID.

-Cheryl Cameron is an Advanced Care Paramedic currently working in a strategic policy and leadership role with Emergency Health Services (Ministry of Health, Government of Alberta).
+Cheryl Cameron is an Advanced Care Paramedic currently working as Director of Operations for the Canadian Virtual Hospice.
 She holds an Honours Bachelor of Arts in Philosophy, Masters of Education in Health Sciences Education and Certificates in Adult/Continuing Education and Occupational Health and Safety.
 She is a member of the leadership team at the Paramedic Pay it Forward Award and provides both educational and operational program expertise on a number of national initiatives in the sphere of paramedicine and palliative care.
 Her research interests include mentoring, preceptorship, and interprofessional/interdisciplinary education, with additional interests in quality and patient safety, female leadership advocacy, and policy development.
-She is currently searching for her next professional development and educational exploit (to PhD or not PhD?).
+Cheryl is undertaking a PhD at Monash University.
 Follow Cheryl on Twitter @cherylcookie21 or find her on LinkedIn.